mupdt/gradle-hello-world/README.md

-# IntelliJ Learning Session Instructions
+# IntelliJ Learning Session

+We'll be working with IntelliJ's default shortcuts.

+Case for using defaults: it makes collaboration easier (e.g.: for pair programming and knowledge sharing).

+## Getting started

 1. Clone this project.